-By Joslyn Rose Trivett, SPP Network Manager
+By Emily Passarelli, SPP Green Track Coordinator, and Joslyn Rose Trivett, SPP Education and Outreach Manager

 You might think that beekeeping in prisons is a nice idea, but not a big idea: maybe it’s a small, fanciful project that would crop up here or there.
 Not the case!

 In Washington State prisons alone, we already have seven beekeeping programs up and running, and at least three more are in the works.
 Beekeeping is also in the prison at Joint Base Lewis-McChord, and many corrections facilities nationwide, including Georgia, Maryland, Illinois, Oregon, Florida, Nebraska, and LA County.
 Beekeeping programs can also be found in foreign prisons like England, New Zealand, Italy, and France.
 We’ve been contacted by prisons interested in beekeeping in Massachusetts, Albania, and Canada!

 Outside of prison, reentry programs, like Sweet Beginnings in Chicago, offer meaningful work experience.
 The founding executive director of Sweet Beginnings, Brenda Palms Barber, found that “Fewer than 4% of Sweet Beginnings participants go back into the criminal justice system, compared with the national average of more than 65% and the Illinois average of 55%.”
 How amazing is that?